List of Major League Baseball players from Australia

 Australia became the sixth country (not counting the United States) to have a player represented in the major leagues, when Joe Quinn made his debut on 26 April 1884 for the St. Louis Maroons.
 Quinn also became the first Australian-born manager, as a player-manager for the St. Louis Browns in 1895.
 After Quinn played his last MLB game, it was almost 85 years before another Australian would appear in an MLB game: Craig Shipley on 22 June 1986 for the Los Angeles Dodgers.
-The most recent Australian-born player to make his debut in the major leagues is Alexander Wells, who played for the Baltimore Orioles on 27 June 2021.
+The most recent Australian-born player to make his debut in the major leagues is Jack O'Loughlin, who played for the Oakland Athletics on 27 May 2024.

 As of 2019, Grant Balfour, David Nilsson and Liam Hendriks are the only Australians to have played in an MLB All-Star Game.
 In 2013, Balfour was added to the squad by AL manager Jim Leyland as a 'Sunday replacement' pitcher.
 In 1999, Nilsson was one of two players from the Milwaukee Brewers to be selected.
 At this time the starting lineup was selected by the fans through voting at stadiums and online.
 The remaining players were selected by the managers of the respective teams, themselves having been the managers of the league champions from the previous season: in Nilsson's case, he was selected by Bruce Bochy, who had managed the San Diego Padres to the 1998 World Series against the New York Yankees.
 Liam Hendriks became the third Australian to make the MLB All-Star Game in 2019, as a replacement for Charlie Morton.

 Trent Durrington became the only Australian position player to pitch in an MLB game when he appeared for the Milwaukee Brewers on 17 April 2004 against the Houston Astros.
 Durrington had already entered the game initially as a pinch hitter and remained in the game playing at third base.
 With two outs in the bottom of the eighth inning, Durrington faced one hitter and induced a fly ball out.